-The Hong Kong Exchanges and Clearing proposed bid could threaten the LSE’s planned tie-up with data provider Refinitiv.
+The Hong Kong Exchanges and Clearing proposed bid had threatened the LSE’s planned tie-up with data provider Refinitiv.

-The Hong Kong exchange’s takeover tilt for the LSE marks the latest in a long line of bids for the London bourse over the years.
+The Hong Kong exchange’s abandoned takeover tilt for the London Stock Exchange marks the latest in a long line of doomed bids for the London bourse over the years.

 – August 2000

 Swedish stock exchange OM launches a £900 million hostile takeover bid for the LSE.

 It falls through in November 2000 after winning the backing of just 6.7% of LSE investors.

 – December 2004

 The LSE’s long-term suitor Deutsche Borse tables a £1.3 billion bid for the LSE, but scraps the offer in March 2005.